zixliu/spotify-music-quiz/README.md

-# Spotify Music Quiz
+# Spotify Music Quiz 🎵

-This game uses the Spotify API to generate a music quiz, where you can guess the song and artist name.
+This game uses Spotify playlists to generate music quizzes.
+It plays random songs from any playlist, and allows the user to guess the song and artist name 🎵

 ---